PUBLICATIONS OF CLAUDIA E. MILLS with links to ABSTRACTS:

 Mills, C. "Establish more reserves to protect bottom fish and angling."
 November 5, 1997, The Journal of the San Juan Islands, p.
 7A.
 Opinion piece urging fishermen and other citizens to take a stand in helping to protect both the disappearing bottomfish and recreational fishing in San Juan County.

 Mills, C. "Ferry reservation system beats more parking lots."
 February 14, 1996, The Islands' Sounder (and The Journal of the San Juan Islands).
 Opinion piece describing the concept of a "virtual parking lot" system that would allow persons waiting for ferries to line up electronically rather than by physically putting their cars in line in a parking lot, and thus saving hours of waiting time that could be put to more enjoyable purposes.
-(A brilliant idea whose time still has not come.)
+(By my own estimation, this was a brilliant idea whose time still has not come.)

 Mills, C. OVERHEAD AND UNDERFOOT.
 1980-1982, The Island Record, San Juan County, Washington.
 Weekly bylined newspaper column about natural history (mostly terrestrial) and astronomical events of interest to residents of San Juan County, Washington.